This

 and when we teamed up at WPGC he became my best friend.
 Under

-Center with a reception.
-We did about two dozen of them.
-Someday,
+at the Kennedy Center with a reception.
+We did about two dozen

-and Core in our target demo.
-At least that's my memory, and
+Trumbull and Core in our target demo.
+At least that's my memory,

 Director, Alan Hotlen, who also steered the station even more